chqzeng/-chqzeng.github.io/index.md

 ### 1. Detect rivers from optical and SAR imagery
+Rivers exhibit dynamic characteristics, manifesting as either gradual long-term channel transformations or abrupt short-term flooding events.
 Exploit the unique attributes of water in optical and radar/SAR images by first integrating both images for unsupervised classification, and then refining the results with a decision tree.

 <img src="images/river_detection2011.png" width="500">
 Steps to detect the Bow River at Calgary, Aberta, CA.  <BR>